TurakhiaLab/ROADIES/README.md

 ### <a name="configuration"></a> Step 1: Configuring parameters

 ROADIES provides multiple options for the user to configure the pipeline specific to their requirements before running the pipeline.
-Following is the list of available input configurations, provided in `config/config.yaml` (Note: ROADIES has default values for some of the parameters that give the best results, users can modify the values specific to their needs).
+Following is the list of available input configurations, provided in `config/config.yaml` (Note: ROADIES has default values for some of the parameters that give the best results, users can optionally modify the values specific to their needs).

 | Parameters | Description | Default value |
 | --- | --- | --- |